CSC322-Grinnell/LFC_Features/README.md

 Email: admin@example.com
 Password: password
 ```
 After successfully signing in to the admin page you can navigate to look and edit the farms currently in the database.
-You can add Operations, Selling Methods, Primary Operation and Growing Methods for each farm and the map on the main page will update accordingly.
+You can add Operations, Selling Methods, Primary Operations and Growing Methods for each farm and the map on the main page will update accordingly.
+You can also edit the set of valid Operations, Selling Methods, Primary Operations, and Growing Methods.
+You can also view and edit any Events displayed on the Calendar page.

 To Sign In as a registered farm, you can would use "password" for passwords